The Cure For Migraine

 - Abdominal (tummy) pain

+There are different types of migraine.
 Not everyone with a migraine experiences these additional symptoms and some people may experience them without having a headache.
+This type of migraine is known as Silent Migraine.

 The symptoms of a migraine usually last between four hours and three days, although you may feel very tired for up to a week afterwards.

 “Migraine is an extraordinary prevalent neurological disease.
 Most people don’t realize how serious and incapacitating it can be.
 It is much more than a bad headache and remains a poorly understood disease that is often undiagnosed and undertreated.”

 We have a solution to stop the pain.
 Click here to let us help you.

 What types of diagnosis?

-- If you have migraines or a family history of such cases, our doctor trained in treating headaches (neurologist) will likely diagnose them based on your medical history, symptoms, and a physical and neurological examination.
+- If you have migraines or a family history of such cases, our doctor trained in treating migraine (neurologist) will likely diagnose them based on your medical history, symptoms, and a physical and neurological examination.
+He may be able to understand what causes a migraine in your case.

 Our doctor may also recommend more tests to rule out other possible causes for your pain if your condition is unusual, complex or suddenly becomes severe.